BAT and Amazon in Italy probe over tobacco heater advertising | Technology

 British American Tobacco and Amazon are under investigation in Italy over what regulators say is potentially misleading advertising for the Glo Hyper X2 tobacco heater, the Italian Competition Authority said on Tuesday.

 "It is not made clear, or it is inadequately stated" in the advertising that Glo Hyper X2 is a nicotine-based product, and that it is "intended for an adult audience", the authority said.
-It also said it had seen the tobacco heater being marketed as "nicotine-free".
+The regulator also said it had seen the tobacco heater being marketed as "nicotine-free".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)